AlexanderH00/Neural-Networks-Image-Classification/README.md

 Test accuracy: 0.6958000063896179

 ## Conclusion
-The accuracy of the classifcation of the images is about 69%
+The accuracy of the classification of the images is about 69%

 ## Acknowledgments
 -> Thanks to the creators of the CIFAR-10 dataset for providing a standard benchmark for image classification.